binge-plus/BINGE-INFRA/README.md

 1. Create a Terraform script that spins up a GCP instance.
 2. Define multiple firewall rules to facilitate our deployment process.
+3. spin up an Artifact Registry repository.
-3. Set up a GitHub Actions workflow to automate the deployment.
+4. Set up a GitHub Actions workflow to automate the deployment.

 ---